PHOTO REJUVENATION SYSTEM

 Aside from a 635nm LED having eight times the optical output of a 650-660nm LED (with the latter almost invariably being 'consumer-electronics' LEDs, not true MED-Grade) if all other parameters were equal there are surely some advantages to using LEDs that are lower than the 650-660 nanometer range.
 Again, one can get a better lymphatic push with LEDs at around 635nm or below while still being able to successfully address issues such as Rosacea and other ruddy-type problems.
 But to argue a decisive superiority between 625nm and 635nm, say, is without merit when other parameters in their respective outputs are adjusted properly.
 In fact, it might be useful to consider that the once-popular (and expensive) GentleWaves units (company sold long ago to another who oddly never pursued it further) got their FDA approval for esthetic applications with LEDs operating at 590 nanometers, looking amber/yellow to the eye.

 So why have 650-650nm LED wavelengths been somewhat popular in more recent days?
 They didn't used to be not for cosmetic / esthetic applications.
 But an increasing number of 'photo-rejuvenation' devices both 'at-home' units, as well as an increasing number of those cited as 'professional' devices have started to use 'consumer electronics' LEDs ...
 Operating at 650-660nm, they remain the least expensive LEDs to use.
 As these were the first wavelengths commercially available in the 1970s, they're most commonly used in a number of consumer applications.
 They're made by the bagfuls.
 Millions upon millions of them.
-The massively high production numbers of this wavelength makes them the most inexpensive of all LEDs known as it relates to parts costs.
+The massively high production numbers of this wavelength makes them the most inexpensive of all LEDs known as it relates to parts costs (the same could be said of the 'white' LEDs used in flashlights and such - and additionally don't have the 'burden' of having to be wavelength-specific).

 Still, there are those who might argue that LEDs in the 650-660nm range having a somewhat longer wavelength will penetrate more deeply.
 But the truth is there's more to that story and we'll be covering that further down in an upcoming section along with the some of the key differences between 'consumer-electronics' LEDs and those more regarded as scientific / MED-grade LEDs later on.
 For now, just make a couple of mental notes on what you've just read in the paragraphs above.
 But let's move on to 'Duty Cycle'